-Figure 1-16 Test Panel The CALIBRATE mode ends automatically after 2 minutes.
-Pressing the CLEAR button ends the CALIBRATE mode immediately.
+Figure 1-15 Test Panel CALIBRATE mode immediately.
 Lamp (SCR) control is then returned to the zone controllers.
 B. TOP LAMP STRINGS and BOTTOM LAMP STRINGS indicators Failed lamp indicator displays lamp string current flow.
 A lamp "string" is 2 or 3 IR heating lamps wired in series to maximize each lamp's efficiency.
 Whenever the LAMPS button is ON and current is flowing to the energized zone, corresponding furnace TOP lamp strings T1 through T7 above the belt, and BOTTOM lamp strings B1 through B7 below the belt are continuously monitored for lamp failure.
 Strings T1/B1 are closest to the furnace entrance, and T7/B7 are closest to the exit.
-See Figure 1-17 (for a Standard furnace) or Figure 1-18 (for High Power furnace) for correlation of lamp strings to zones.
+See Figure 1-16 (for a Standard furnace) or Figure 1-17 (for High Power furnace) for correlation of lamp strings to zones.
 During normal operation, if an indicator is lit, the lamps in the string are fine.
 If unlit, the commanded power may be too low or OFF for an accurate assessment (a condition most likely during actual operation of the furnace); one of the lamps in that string may have failed; or the string may not be in the group of lamps selected on the ENERGIZE LAMPS panel.
 For a more definitive assessment, use the CALIBRATE mode to check the lamps before running product in the furnace or during maintenance checks.
 Lamp Strings by Zone.
-LEDs that should be lit for each zone are indicated in Figure 1-17 and Figure 1-18.
+LEDs that should be lit for each zone are indicated in Figure 1-16 and Figure 1-17.
 In each zone, all TOP and all BOTTOM LEDs, if energized, should be lit at the same time.
 If only one LED in a zone does not light it indicates the lamp string may contain a failed lamp or loose wire.

-Figure 1-17 Zone Lamp Strings-Standard
+Figure 1-16 Zone Lamp Strings, Standard